 You can enter text directly in a newly created page / in a page opened for editing ("Edit this page") or select a layout (e.g. "Quote", "Code", "Checkbox", "Numbering" etc.) using the plus symbol before writing.

 Open the toolbar via the plus symbol within the text line

 An existing text can be formatted (e.g. bold, italics, color, and alignment) by selecting the respective option in the appearing toolbar.
 You can also add a hyperlink and/or comment (procedure) on it.
 The individual options will be further explained by mouse-over on the icons.

 Open the toolbar by selecting a text

 Place an image directly from the toolbar with the "Image" option.
-With other file types (such as Word, Excel and PDF), this option allows only the title/name to be placed on the page, the file is then attached in the comment section where you can also access it afterwards.
+With other file types (such as Word, Excel, and PDF), this option allows only the title/name to be placed on the page, the file is then attached in the comment section where you can also access it afterward.
 Alternatively, you can upload files in the files module, copy the link from it and place it in form of a reference link within the page.
 To do this, use the "Insert Hyperlink" option in the toolbar after you selected the text that should refer to the file.